 I’m currently a doctoral researcher at King’s College London at the IoPPN researching the neuroscience and psychology of belief and delusion formation, funded through the MRC.
 I also produce music, love to write, and recently got into bouldering (it’s a steep learning curve).
 You can often find me on Twitter.

-My current research question is to understand the role of dopamine in the modulation of beliefs in those with high and low schizotypy.
+My current research question is to understand the role of dopamine in the modulation of belief salience.

-Before my PhD I completed an MSc at UCL in Clinical Mental Health in 2016, worked as a research assistant in the Division of Psychiatry at UCL in the field of social cognition and psychosis, and was research lead at Thrive Therapeutic Software.
+Before my PhD I completed an MSc at UCL in Clinical Mental Health in 2016, worked as a research assistant in the Division of Psychiatry at UCL in the field of social cognition and psychosis, as well as working at Monash and Birkbeck as a researcher.
+I also continue to act as researcher at Thrive Therapeutic Software – using AI and machine learning to help improve user adherence to digital mental health interventions.

 On the side I’ve always been really into the interface between technology and mental health, whether that’s in the form of digital interventions for psychosis or understanding how mediums like computer games can be enhanced to help us therapeutically through absorbing narratives and mechanics.